-7. Create a folder in the temporary file system for NodePower dynamic content, and modify the folder's ownership and permissions to allow the Apache www-data user to mkdir /tmp/nodepower chmod g+w /tmp/nodepower sudo chown :www-data /tmp/nodepower
+8. Create a folder in the temporary file system for NodePower dynamic content, and modify the folder's ownership and permissions to allow the Apache www-data user to have access.

-8. The commands in step 7 may be placed in a startup shell script and run at boot up time by launching the startup script with the su command from /etc/rc.local.
+9. The commands in step 8 may be placed in a startup shell script and run at boot up time by launching the startup script with the su command from /etc/rc.local.
 For example, place the above commands in a script /home/pi/bin/startup.sh and place the following line in the /etc/rc.local file.